luisjfdez/teams-toolkit/packages/vscode-extension/media/walkthroughs/get-started/chatWithGitHubCopilot.md

 2. **[Install GitHub Copilot Chat for Visual Studio Code](command:fx-extension.installCopilotChat?%5B%22TeamsAgentWalkthrough%22%5D)**
 3. **[Install GitHub Copilot extension for Microsoft 365 Agents Toolkit](command:fx-extension.openInstallTeamsAgent?%5B%22TeamsAgentWalkthrough%22%5D)**

-After completing these steps, you can use `@m365agents` to chat with GitHub Copilot and explore Microsoft 365 app or Microsoft 365 Copilot agent development.
+After completing these steps, you can use `@m365agents` to chat with GitHub Copilot and explore app or Microsoft 365 Copilot agent development.